WHAT ARE WE

-- Climate Change, Agriculture and Food Security.
 CCAFS generates evidence and supports adoption of climate-smart agricultural policies, practices, and services that alleviate poverty, increase gender equity, and support sustainable landscapes.
-MAIZE and WHEAT contributions include drought and heat tolerant crop varieties and resource-conserving practices that help reduce emissions and allow farmers to adapt to climate change effects such as rising temperatures and more erratic rainfall.
+Our contributions include drought and heat tolerant crop varieties and resource-conserving practices that help reduce emissions and allow farmers to adapt to climate change effects such as rising temperatures and more erratic rainfall.

 One CGIAR is a dynamic reformulation of CGIAR's partnerships, knowledge, assets, and global presence, aiming for greater integration in the face of the interdependent challenges facing today's world.

 Working under a unified vision, CGIAR scientific innovations for food, land and water systems can be deployed faster, at a larger scale, and at reduced cost, having greater impact where they are needed the most.
 This will provide our beneficiaries around the world with more sustainable ways to grow, catch, transport, process, trade, and consume safe and nutritious food.Visit One CGIAR

 Through CGIAR Research Programs (CRPs), Centers and partners worked on integrated research programs,

 drawing on the expertise of other Centers and a multitude of partners.
 CIMMYT led two major CRPs.